rudongsu/Emotion-SO/README.md

 # Emotion-SO

-This is the source code repo for my personal research on leveraging [IBM Watson Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) (NLU) for analysing developer's emotion of question posts in Stack Overflow targeting state-of-the-art cross-platform mobile development technologies: Flutter, React-native, angularjs, Cordova, Xamarin, ionic-framework and vue.js.
+This is the source code repo for my personal research on leveraging [IBM Watson Natural Language Understanding](https://cloud.ibm.com/catalog/services/natural-language-understanding) (NLU) for analysing developer's emotion of question posts in Stack Overflow targeting the-state-of-art cross-platform mobile development technologies: Flutter, React-native, angularjs, Cordova, Xamarin, ionic-framework and vue.js.
 (Ideally, you can use the code to exploring any technical topic in Stack Overflow)

 ## Prerequisites